 - Scheduling instructions are not case sensitive

-- Scheduled date/time is based on your local timezone (specified when you signed up but can be changed any time)
+- Scheduled date/time is based on your local time zone (specified when you signed up but can be changed any time)

 Of course, if you use a Mail Boss helper application, you won't need to remember any of these rules.